shenhuiying2017/azure-docs.es-es/articles/security/security-channel-nine.md

 <properties
-   pageTitle="Vídeos sobre seguridad de Azure de Channel 9 | Microsoft Azure" description="El artículo proporciona una lista protegida de presentaciones de seguridad de Azure en Channel 9.
-Channel 9 es una comunidad que conecta a las personas que usan nuestros productos con las personas que los crean." services="security" documentationCenter="na" authors="TomShinder"
+   pageTitle="Azure security videos on Channel 9 | Microsoft Azure"
+   description="The article provides a curated list of Azure security presentations on Channel 9.
+Channel 9 is a community that connects the people who use our products with the people behind our products." services="security" documentationCenter="na" authors="TomShinder"